GSA/digitalgov.gov/content/posts/2014-04-23-when-sharing-buttons-work.md

 ---
+url: /2014/04/23/when-sharing-buttons-work/
 date: 2014-04-23 10:00:41 -0400
-title: 'When Sharing Buttons Work'
+title: When Sharing Buttons Work
 summary: 'At the U.S. Government Accountability Office (GAO) we use sharing buttons on our website to help people share content from web pages with their colleagues and friends.
-With one click, a user can post a page’s link to popular social networking sites or send it via e-mail.
+With one click, a user can post a page&rsquo;s link to popular social networking sites or send it via e-mail.
 The article To Use Social'
-authors: [sarah-kaczmarek]
+authors:
+  - sarah-kaczmarek
 categories:
   - Metrics
   - Social Media